Lambert-Eaton myasthenic syndrome (LEMS) is a rare condition that affects the signals sent from the nerves to the muscles.

 It means the muscles are unable to tighten (contract) properly, resulting in muscle weakness and a range of other symptoms.

-About half of LEMS cases occur in middle-aged or older people with lung cancer.
-The remaining cases aren't associated with cancer and can start at any age.
+More than half of LEMS cases occur in middle-aged or older people with lung cancer.
+The remaining cases are not associated with cancer and can start at any age.

 LEMS is also known as myasthenic syndrome or Eaton-Lambert syndrome.

 The symptoms of LEMS develop gradually over weeks or months.

 The main symptoms are weakness in the legs, arms, neck and face, as well as problems with automatic body functions, such as controlling blood pressure.

 - aching muscles

 - feeling very tired all the time (fatigue)

 - difficulty walking and climbing stairs

 - difficulty lifting objects or raising the arms